danieljhkim/DevBox/QUICK_START.md

 Notes:
 - These values are **machine-local**
 - `.box/env/.env.local` should not be committed
-- DevBox scripts read these at runtime
+- DevBox scripts load this file automatically at runtime

+> All `devbox` commands may be run from **any subdirectory** inside the repository.
+> DevBox will automatically locate the repo root containing `.box/`.

 ---